MonteShaffer/rml-bomo/06-addendum.md

 Samuel => Lemuel, what is the "el" ending for Yahwists?
 How does the Egyptian language NOT have the "l" sound like lion?

+### Liahona ... river islands, the way to
+Embedded in the hebrew (like Lehi), the fundamental meaning is the journey to the river island, as in a guidance tool.

+At the time, waterclocks would announce the hours of the night.
+Isaiah confronted Ahaz making the "sundial" go back ten steps.
+Likely a 3-D sundial with seasonal adjustments (aka Resort Xcaret).
+Maybe it was an entire stairway replica.

+The Liahona was spherical and likely had a glass-crystal component, analagous to a "Urim".
+A lens of sorts to measure the sun or stars.

+That is, it would measure shadow (sundial) if appropriately aligned.
+It was an astrolabe to measure stars.

+In Alma, Nephi is thrown under the bus for his "sins" which caused the Liahona to stop functioning.
+Was this factual, that got editorialized by Smith/Cowdery/Ridgon?
+Or was it fiction, based on Nephi's non-mono views (polygenesis, polytheism, polyamory)?
+In the history of the world with all of its citizenry, Nephi is one of the last person's I would want to do a stare-down at the judment bar.
+Maybe one of the four great "seraphs" of this world!

+lia-h.oma as lei-yah-h.oma?